kahlil/grunt-guides/scripts/01-getting-started.md

 ```
 into the command line.

-Once the install is done you can head over to ... and download the sample project folder.
-It contains a js folder that has a libs folder that contains some libraries and a main.js file that contains custom code.
+Once the install is done go ahead and download the  sample project zip folder via the link underneath this video.
+Unzip it and copy the contents to your project folder.
+It contains a folder called "js" which contains a file called "main.js" with custom code and a "libs" folder that contains some libraries.

 It is our goal to concatenate all our files together to one file.
-Libraries first, then the main.js.
+Libraries first, then the "main.js".

 ## The Gruntfile

-In order to tell Grunt to do that we have to create a file called Gruntfile.js.
+In order to tell Grunt to do that we have to create a file named Gruntfile.js also just called "Gruntfile".
 That file will contain our task configurations.
 When we call Grunt on the command line later it will load that file in order to find out what to do.

 First copy and paste this piece of code into your Gruntfile.